kennytm/rfcs/text/0000-dyn-type.md

 }
 ```

-The correct way is to make the width, height and stride metadata themselves, placed outside of the elements array:
+The correct way is to make the width, height, and stride metadata themselves, placed outside of the elements array:

 ```rust ,ignore
 #[derive(Copy, Clone)]